TABLE OF CONTENT

 Model Type Best For Processing Speed Key Features

-Model A Simple, minimalist logos and text-heavy designs Faster processing Clearer text, smooth edges
+Simple Model Minimalist logos and text-heavy designs Faster processing Clearer text, smooth edges

-Model B Detailed illustrations and intricate logos Standard processing Preserves fine details, follows prompts closely
+Detailed Model Detailed illustrations and intricate logos Standard processing Preserves fine details, follows prompts closely

 Both models pair seamlessly with the Creative Upscaler, which enhances details and fixes artifacts for a polished final result.